How Does Polymarket Makes Money: Explained

 In short: Polymarket isn’t making money from your trades today.
 Instead, it’s playing the long game growing liquidity, building a loyal user base, and positioning itself for future monetization opportunities, all while being VC-funded.

-Putting everything together, here are the realistic revenue levers for Polymarket in 2025 and beyond.
+Below are the most realistic revenue drivers for Polymarket in 2025 and beyond.

 2. Event-Driven Data and Analytics